Are you a homeowner who loves to do simple woodwork tasks by yourself? If yes, then I think you already know about the hand drill.

 - Perfect for making multiple holes at the same time.

-- Not suitable for different type bits.
+- Not suitable for different types of bits.

 What advantages does a drill press have over a hand drill?